kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-0-orientation/03-postman.md

    ![Active environment](./assets/Postman-Environment-Active.png)

-> **Note**: This environment is pre-populated with the information to build Cisco Catalyst Center.
+> **Note**: This environment is pre-populated with the information to build Catalyst Center.
 At specific points in the lab, we will **customize** it for **your use**.

 ## SSL Settings and Disabling Validation

-For Lab purposes, Cisco Catalyst Center uses a self-signed certificate.
+For Lab purposes, Catalyst Center uses a self-signed certificate.
 This certificate may fail a validation precheck.
 Disable this setting to proceed with the Lab.

 1. Click the Settings gear icon on the top right of Postman.